pacocoursey/Opus/README.md

 ### v2.0.0

 - [ ] Add an introductory window & flow
-- [ ] Support exporting note files as .txt, .pdf, and .md
 - [ ] Preferences window that allows customization of all UI colors
 - [X] Find
 - [X] Goto